anshdavid/anshdavid.github.io/src/blog/release/2025/eclipse-ditto-hivemq-mqtt.md

   - hivemq
   - iot
   - tutorial
-description: Exploring the principles, challenges, and strategies of data science ethics—covering privacy, bias, transparency, regulations, and best practices for responsible innovation.
----

-**Who is this for?** Curious engineers and product folks who want to _understand_ how an Eclipse Ditto digital twin talks to a physical/virtual device over MQTT (HiveMQ), without needing the full source code.
+description: Who is this for?
+Curious engineers and product folks who want to _understand_ how an Eclipse Ditto digital twin talks to a physical/virtual device over MQTT (HiveMQ), without needing the full source code.
 We'll unpack the concepts and show the exact shapes of the messages Ditto expects.

-Python code snippets and a docker environment are linked at the end of the post!!

 ---

-# What we're building (in plain English)
+> **Python code snippets and a docker environment are linked at the end of the post!!**

 We’ll wire up a **digital twin** for a tiny device called **`dt-led`** and a logical controller called **`dt-controller`**.
 The controller tells the LED device: **turn ON/OFF**.